- Safety and Health Topics

 - Construction.
 OSHA.
-A Spanish version is also available.
 Construction can be a safe occupation when workers are aware of the hazards, and an effective Safety and Health Program is used.
 This eTool contains information that helps workers identify and control the hazards that cause the most serious construction-related injuries.
+Also available in Spanish.

 Motor vehicle hazards are addressed in specific standards for the construction industry.

 This section highlights OSHA standards related to motor vehicle safety.

 - 1926 Subpart O, Motor vehicles, mechanized equipment, and marine operations

 - For additional information on specific state plans or other general standards, see the Motor Vehicle Safety Standards page.

 Highway and street construction workers are at risk of fatal and serious nonfatal injury when working in the vicinity of passing motorists, construction vehicles, and equipment.
 According to Building Safer Highway Work Zones: Measures to Prevent Worker Injuries from Vehicles and Equipment [U.S. Department of Health and Human Services (DHHS), National Institute of Occupational Safety and Health (NIOSH) Publication No. 2001-128], each year more than 100 workers are killed and over 20,000 are injured in the highway and street construction industry.
 Vehicles and equipment operating in and around the work zone are involved in over half of the worker fatalities in the construction industry.

 The following references provide possible solutions in controlling and preventing motor vehicle hazards in the workplace.